clj-kondo/clj-kondo/doc/config.md

 - by providing a `--config` file argument from the command line
 - by providing a `--config` EDN argument from the command line (see examples below)

-The command line argument overrides a `config.edn` file without merging.
+The command line argument overrides a `config.edn`.

-Look into the [sample config file](../.clj-kondo/config.edn) for all the options.
+Look at the [default configuration](../src/clj_kondo/impl/config.clj) for all available options.

 ## Examples